-The registered manager had also identified risks relating to the environment and the running of the home.
+The registered manager had identified risks relating to the environment and the running of the home.
 These included fire safety, infection control and accessing the kitchen.
 They had taken action to minimise the likelihood of harm in the least restrictive way.
 There was a clear record made of when an incident or accident had occurred.
 These were recorded on the provider's electronic system, which enabled the registered manager to review all incidents, accidents and 'near misses'.
-The system also provided the opportunity for the provider to carry out analysis across all of their services and provided the opportunity for organisational learning and risk identification.
+The system also provided the opportunities for the provider to carry out analysis across all of their services and for organisational learning and risk identification.

 People received their medicines safely, from staff who had completed the appropriate training and had their competency to administer medicines checked.
-The registered manager had identified a single member of staff to be responsible for oversight and management of the medicines within the home and they had developed their own quality assurance process and management systems to ensure people received their medicines safely and at the right time.
 Medicines administration records (MAR) were completed correctly.
 The MAR chart provides a record of which medicines are prescribed to a person and when they were given.
-Staff administering medicines were required to initial the MAR chart to confirm the person had received their medicine.
+Staff who administered medicines were required to initial the MAR chart to confirm the person had received their medicine.
 Each person had a MAR sheet with a photograph of the person and information about any allergies.
 Records showed that people's medicines were consistently available for them.
 Staff made daily checks of the MARs to make sure people had received their medicines correctly.
-Staff were aware of the action to take if any mistakes were found, to ensure people were protected.
-Staff engaged with people to check that they were happy to take their medicine.
-Staff supporting people to take their medicines did so in a safe and respectful and unhurried way.
-One person told us staff supported them to, "take my medications and I don't have seizures now".
-Another person said, "I always get my medication and if I get constipated they give me something to help with that".
+Staff were aware of the action to take if any mistakes was found, to ensure people were protected.
+Staff supporting people to take their medicines did so in a safe, respectful and unhurried way.
+They engaged with people to seek consent and check that they were happy to take their medicine.
+We observed a member of staff supporting a person with their eye drops.
+Initially the person refused to have the eye drops.
+The member of staff accepted this and left the person.
+The member of staff returned after a short break and patiently chatted with the person until they were ready to allow them to administer the eye drops.

-Each person who needed 'as required' (PRN) medicines had clear information in place to support staff to understand when these should be given, the expected outcome and the action to take if that outcome was not achieved.
-There were suitable systems in place to ensure the safe storage and disposal of medicines and suitable arrangements were in place for medicines which needed additional security.
-A refrigerator was available for the storage of medicines which required storing at a cold temperature in accordance with the manufacturer's instructions.
+There were suitable systems and arrangements in place to ensure the safe storage and disposal of medicines; including medicines, which needed additional security.
+A refrigerator was available for the storage of medicines, which required storing at a cold temperature in accordance with the manufacturer's instructions.
 There was a medicine stock management system in place to ensure medicines were stored appropriately and a process for the ordering of repeat prescriptions and disposal of unwanted medicines.

 People experienced care in a safe environment because staff had the knowledge necessary to enable them to respond appropriately to concerns about people's safety.
-All of the staff and the registered manager had received appropriate training in safeguarding.
-All of the staff we spoke with were able to explain the actions they would take if they had a concern about people's safety.
+The registered manager and all of the staff we spoke with had received appropriate training in safeguarding and were able to explain the actions they would take if they had a concern about people's safety.
 They were aware of the provider's policy and the other organisations they could report concerns to, such as the local authority and the Care Quality Commission.
-One member of staff said, "If I had a safeguarding concern I would go to [the registered manager].
-If it was about [the registered manager] I would go to CQC".
-A senior member of staff told us, "If I had to deal with a safeguarding I would speak to [the registered manager] if they were not there I would speak to the staff involved and then seek advice".
+One member of staff told us if they had any concerns they would "Go to the manager" and "If they didn't do anything I would take it higher".